vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: March 1, 2018, Thursday
+**Today's Progress**: , continuing the FSND project, added a flask route for showing catalog item details and experimented with CSS some more.

+**Thoughts**: Good to contribute code changes at work.
+Need to think about testing!
+Can't believe its been a month!!

 ### Day 29: Feb 28, 2018, Wednesday
 **Today's Progress**: Adding css to the html templates to be used with the FSND project..